balanced/balanced-dashboard/README.md

 2. Clone the balanced-dashboard repo, make some changes according to our development guidelines and issue a pull-request with your changes.

+Not sure where to start?
+Look for issues tagged [`n00b`](https://github.com/balanced/balanced-dashboard/issues?labels=n00b&state=open), these are tasks that should be able to be completed in an hour or two and require minimal knowledge of the balanced-dashboard application.

 ### Development guidelines

 1. Fork it (`git clone git://github.com/balanced/balanced-dashboard.git`)